Pitchers are designed to filter water on-the-go, removing contaminants to make the water drinkable. Sadly, this drinkable water is not always tasty.

-While the LED indicator that tells when it’s time to change the filter, it is not the most reliable indicator out there.
+While the LED indicator tells when it’s time to change the filter, it is not the most reliable indicator.
 We found that after several days of use, the indicator broke and stopped working.
-Luckily, that’s nothing to worry about considering how durable and effective the filter is.
+Luckily, that’s nothing to worry about, considering how durable and effective the filter is.

 What We Like: